taeastmo/16BMB_manual/docs/source/operations/item_011_heating.rst

    #.
 Input 0 in 'Set Point (V)' under 'Voltage'.
    #.
 Toggle the interlock switch so the light turns green.

-   .. danger:: Do not touch on press until turning off the power of heater power supply.
-      Even after the power off, please take care.
-      If you heated more than 1000 °C for more than several hours, press body may be hot.
+.. danger:: Do not touch the press until disabling the power supply output and enabling the interlock switch in the hutch.
+Even after the power is off, please take care.
+If you heated more than 1000 °C for more than several hours, the press body may be hot.
 Please wait until the press body is cool.